JoshRosner101/Edufor-/Sprint1.md

 # Sprint 1
 ## User Stories
 - As a frequent user, I can log in to my account on the website.
 - As a site visitor with the role of forum writer, I can add my own new forum posts, so that I can ask helpful questions about my software project.
 - As a forum writer, I can add posts that are classified either as a software question or a software project collaboration.
 - As a site visitor with the role of forum writer, I want my forum posts to stay on the website, so even if the website goes down for maintenence my questions and answers will still be there.
 - As a frequent user, I want to know when each thread was originally uploaded, so that I can know what helpful information is most up to date.
+- As a frequent user, I want to search and sort posts in order to quickly access desired ones.
 - As a collaborator (answers or collaborates on posted questions or projects), I want to post solutions to questions asked by a question or forum writer.
 - As a collaborator, I want to join as a team member to projects posted on the forum.
 ## What issues we planned to address
+- Setting up the connection between the front-end and back-end
-- Creating a functional log in page (front-end, back-end).
+- Creating a functional log in page (front-end, back-end)
 - Creating the UI Prototype
 - Creating a logical flow plan on each user operation?
--
 ## Which issues were successfully completed
 - [PLACEHOLDER]
 ## Which issues were unsuccessful and why